ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Listener-Py.rst

                 self.get_logger().info('service not available, waiting again...')

             # Initialize request with turtle name and coordinates
+            # Note that x, y, and theta are defined as floats in turtlesim/srv/Spawn
             request = Spawn.Request()
             request.name = 'turtle2'
             request.x = float(4)